 Possession of any amount of cannabis in Kentucky is considered a class B misdemeanor, punishable with a fine of up to $250 and up to 45 days in jail.

 According to state hemp laws, legal hemp products can be sold in the state so long as it is produced in accordance with the state’s hemp plan.
-However, Delta-8 is considered controlled substance and Delta-8 sales are therefore prohibited in Kentucky.
+However, Delta-8 is not considered controlled substance and Delta-8 sales are therefore legal in Kentucky.

 In areas where Delta-8 is legal, including those with organized hemp programs, it’s advisable to proceed with caution when choosing a Delta-8 distributor.
 For many, there may be benefits to buying Delta-8 online.
 One reason is that you can buy directly from a brand or manufacturer, instead of purchasing through a third-party vendor that may not fully understand Delta-8 effects and uses or the laws surrounding Delta-8 products.